Flat Duo Jets: History

 In the late 1990s, Flat Duo Jets signed a major label contract with Outpost Records, a now-defunct imprint of Geffen Records.
 Scott Litt agreed to work with the band at the suggestion of R.E.M.'s Peter Buck.
 The result was 1998's Lucky Eye, produced by both Litt and Chris Stamey, which demonstrated a markedly different approach from their previous lo-fi efforts.
 The album featured a more polished sound for the band, with some tracks accompanied by string arrangements.
 Tom Maxwell and Ken Mosher of the Squirrel Nut Zippers played horns on some tracks.

 The band was disappointed by poor album sales, and Dexter and Crow went separate ways shortly after the release of Lucky Eye.
 Dexter maintains that the primary reason for the split was embezzlement of the band's proceeds on the part of Crow, though Crow disputes this.
 It has also been said that the band was "plagued by naiveté and drug-usage."
-Romweber acknowledges, "I think that when I was young I was pretty naive to the pitfalls of being in the business… In being a touring band, it's not the easiest thing often.
+Romweber acknowledges, "I think that when I was young I was pretty naive to the pitfalls of being in the business...
+In being a touring band, it's not the easiest thing often.
 You know, many things can break down either in yourself or with other people or both simultaneously.
 So for myself, I had struggles I was working to overcome.
-And then for "Crow he had struggles that he was working to overcome….
+And then for "Crow he had struggles that he was working to overcome....
 But the dynamics in the band were already breaking down."
-Either way, 1999 the band called it quits in 1999.
+Either way, the band called it quits in 1999.

 The documentary Dexter Romweber: Two Headed Cow was released in 2006.
 It included footage of Flat Duo Jets playing while on tour in 1986 or 1987 Two Headed Cow was made by Tony Gayton, who also directed Athens, GA: Inside/Out in 1987.
 He started making the film twenty years earlier but ran short on funding.

 In 2008, a live soundtrack to Two Headed Cow was released.
 In 2011, Jack White reissued Go Go Harlem Baby on Third Man Records.
-In 2011, Daniel 13, the label run by former R.E.M. manager Jefferson Holt, released Flat Duo Jets' Wild Wild Love, a boxset that included their self-titled 1990 album, the Inside Out EP, their David Letterman performance, the Athens, GA.: Inside/Out performances, and outtakes.
-The boxset also included a 78-page booklet depicting early concert fliers, photos, and history by David Menconi, music critic for The News and Observer.
+In 2011, Daniel 13, the label run by former R.E.M. manager Jefferson Holt, released Flat Duo Jets' Wild Wild Love, a box set that included their self-titled 1990 album, the Inside Out EP, their David Letterman performance, the Athens, GA.: Inside/Out performances, and outtakes.
+The box set also included a 78-page booklet depicting early concert fliers, photos, and history by David Menconi, music critic for The News and Observer.

 Post-breakup bands

 After Flat Duo Jets, Mayer joined The Chicken Wire Gang, also known as Good Old Chicken Wire Gang Boys Band Brothers.
 Smith released their debut solo album, Songs for Emeline, in 2006.

 Romweber pursued a solo career, touring with Cat Power, Squirrel Nut Zippers, Neko Case, and others.
 LaResh continued to drum with Dexter full-time from 1999 to 2005.
-Romweber created the Dex Romweber Duo in 2006 with his older sister, Sarah on drums.
+Romweber created the Dex Romweber Duo in 2006 with his older sister, Sarah, on drums.
 They performed and record together through 2013.